oe73773/show-leases/README.md

 Because I only use IPv4 the tool supports IPv4 only.
 If some can provide Config, Logs and a leases DB for IPv6 or I find time to setup a test environment with IPv6 I will add IPv6 support.

 I use the tool with Internet Systems Consortium DHCP Server 4.3.3 on Ubuntu 16.04.2 LTS.
-Relase 1.0.0 is only use time but not date from logfiles.
-This is because Ubuntu 16.04.2 LTS uses traditional timestamp format by default.
+Ubuntu 16.04.2 LTS uses traditional timestamp format by default.
 This is incomplete!
 Year and timezone is missing. e.g.
 ```
 Apr 12 06:51:23 <hostname> dhcpd ....